jh1993/UnderusedOptions/README.txt

 Pyrostatic Pulse:
 - Damage is halved but now deals both fire and lightning damage.
+- Max charges upgrade replaced by Wallbreaker (4 SP): Pyrostatic Pulse no longer requires line of sight, and now destroys all walls on affected tiles.
+- Channeled Pulse (5 SP): Pyrostatic Pulse becomes a channeled spell, and gains 2 damage:damage per turn channeled.
+Not compatible with Annihilation Pulse.
 - Annihilation Pulse (7 SP): Pyrostatic Pulse also deals physical, arcane, and dark damage.
 Each cast of Pyrostatic Pulse consumes an additional charge and counts as casting the spell twice.
+Not compatible with Channeled Pulse.

 Searing Seal:
 - Life Fuel (4 SP): Each turn, Searing Seal now deals fire damage to you equal to 25% of your current HP, then heals you for the damage dealt.